ream/deprecated/README.md

 Run `node server.js`.

-This assumes you have `src/index.js` in current working directory and it exports at least `app` and `router`:
+This assumes you have `src/index.js` in current working directory and it exports at least `router` instance:

 ```js
 // your vue router instance